jappeace/jappeaceApplication/content/pragmatic-haskell-simple-servant.md

 is for JSON parsing and producing.
-[`wai`](http://hackage.haskell.org/package/wai) is a web application interface and [`warp`](http://hackage.haskell.org/package/warp) uses `wai` to implement a web application (EG it binds to the port).
+[`wai`](http://hackage.haskell.org/package/wai) is a web application interface and [`warp`](http://hackage.haskell.org/package/warp) uses `wai` to implement a web application (it binds to the port).

-Note that one should *not* add this to the dependencies of the executable or library.
+Ensure that that this is done at the root of the yaml file (no indentation).
-Stack provides a way of specifying dependencies of either of these.
+Stack provides a way of specifying dependencies of either the executable or library.
-However if its done on line 22, the root of the yaml file, it will be a dependency for everything in the project.
+If its done on line 22, the root of the yaml file, it will be a dependency for everything in the project.

 # A minimal servant